pyenv/pyenv/README.md

   - For **Fish shell**:

-    If your Fish is older than 3.2.0, execute this interactively:
+    For Fish older than 3.2.0, execute this interactively:

     ~~~ fish
     set -Ux PYENV_ROOT $HOME/.pyenv